WangZiXubiubiu/SketchMol-v1/README.md

   	python evaluate/low_quality_image_various_condtion_continuousV2.py # output csv containing all the unsuitable ones

    	# 4. adjust the diffusion model: paste the csv into sampled_invalid_image_path in the yaml (dataset class) & finetune the model (1-2 times is enough but you can repeat this process)
+    		train:
+      			target: ldm.data.pubchemdata.pubchem400wTrain_various_continuousV2
+      			params:
+        			size: 256
+	   			sampled_invalid_image_path: path_to_your_undesired_images.csv
 	CUDA_VISIBLE_DEVICES=<gpu_ids> python main.py --base configs/ld_molecules/pubchem400w_conditional_various_continuous_32x32x4.yaml -t --gpus 0,

 #### Some of the code is built from LDM:github.com/CompVis/latent-diffusion & MolScribe:github.com/thomas0809/MolScribe.
-Thanks for their excellent work。 You can cite them if you find it useful.
+Thanks for their excellent work.

 # Contact
 If you have any questions, please feel free to contact [Zixu Wang](s2230167@u.tsukuba.ac.jp).